Zipper's Driving School - Driving Tips

 If it is necessary to accelerate (e.g. moving into the intersection from stationary or a very low speed), do so smoothly with regard to the road surface and traffic conditions (e.g. risk of skidding).

-The System by itself is a bare-bones framework only - it is used a starting point with which to develop effective defensive driving skills.
-For example the System doesn't mention all-important scanning techniques.
+Note: the System is a bare-bones framework only - it is used a starting point with which to develop effective defensive driving skills.